-Our Impact in the United States, Africa, and Beyond…
+Our Impact in the United States, Eastern Africa and other regions

 Removing blockages.
 Building bridges.
 Creating pathways.

-We create opportunities for individuals and groups to come out of silence and solitude into safe spaces to experience the journey of healing and reconciliation.
-This growing movement is impacting more people in more places.
+We create opportunities for individuals and groups to come into safe, brave spaces to experience the journey of healing and reconciliation with God.

 “Many decades of suffering are over.
 The experiences are not forgotten but they are no longer so important.
 Now I am at peace, I am healed, I am able to understand them with a new perspective and I am able to move on free from the pain.

 “When and how the healing actually took place is a mystery to me.
 But it happened, I am now different, happier and finally at peace.

 “As we were brought deep into the heart of God, I was reminded once again of my identity and gained a deeper understanding of the partnership I need to have with the Lord.